Terms of Reference

 • data collection and analysis.

+Choosing members will be based on First Nations representation, geographic diversity, and gender balance.
 Membership will be for up to two years unless the Minister decides otherwise.
 Advisory Group members cannot ask someone else to vote or go to meetings in their place.

-Ex Officio Members
+Ex officio Members

 Third party participation